PERSONAL FINANCE |

 DESCRIPTION

-Students work to advance their career by getting a better education.
-They research what classes are needed to get a job as a Data Entry Specialist.
-While working as a cashier, they take out a student loan and enroll in the Intro to Data Entry class.
-After completing the class, they quit their job as a cashier and take the new, higher-paying job.
-They then compare their new take-home pay to their old take-home pay and compute how long it will take for their investment in education to “pay back.”
+Students will work to advance their career by furthering their education.
+They will research the classes needed to secure a job as a data entry specialist.
+While working as a cashier, they will qualify for a student loan and enroll in the Introduction to Data Entry class.
+Upon completing the class, they will leave the cashier job for the new, higher-paying job.
+Finally, students will compare their new and old take-home pay levels and compute how long it will take to pay back the loan they took out to invest in their education.

 LEARNING OBJECTIVES

-• Students will be able to research job opportunities and determine what education is needed to obtain specific jobs.
+- Students will review job opportunities and identify the education needed to obtain different types of roles.

-• Students will understand the importance of education in furthering their careers.
+- Students will recognize the importance of education in furthering their careers.

-• Students will understand how student loans work.
+- Students will be able to describe how student loans work.

 TIME